genleung/PCA-toolkit/README.md

             ├── rbracket
             └── sub

-Notice that only './data/train/[label-numbers]' & './data/test/[label-numbers]' are matter。Those 'label-numbers' (in the previous case is ranging 0~18) are class-label-numbers when doing classification with LibSVM。You can set the lower-upper bounds with this toolkit (parameter -f 1 -t 18 will do)。
+Notice that only './data/train/[label-numbers]' & './data/test/[label-numbers]' are important。Those 'label-numbers' ( ranging 1~18 in the previous case) are class-labels when doing classification with LibSVM.
+You can set the lower&upper bounds with this toolkit (parameter -f 1 -t 18 will do)。

 ## Compiling & Run
 This toolkit only tested under ubuntu16.04.